 A donee of a power of attorney, who acts in pursuance of the power after it has been revoked, does not, by reason of the revocation, incur any liability either to the donor of the power or to any other person, if at the time of so acting he did not know of the revocation1.
-Where any person, without knowledge2 of the revocation of the power, deals with the donee of the power after its revocation, the transaction between them is, in favour of that person, as valid as if the power had then been in existence3.
-Where the
+Where any person, without knowledge2 of the revocation of the power, deals with the donee of the power after its revocation, the transaction between them is, in favour of that person, as valid as if

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 0330 161 1234